feathersui/feathersui-website/docs/haxe-openfl/stack-navigator.md

 ---
-title: How to use the Feathers UI StackNavigator component
+title: How to use the StackNavigator component
 sidebar_label: StackNavigator
 ---